Court grants NAB extension in Shahbaz's remand until Nov 7

 The former chief minister had also directed the PLDC to award consultancy services of the project to M/s Engineering Consultancy Services, Punjab, for Rs192 million, whereas the actual cost was Rs35m, as quoted by Nespak.

-Fawad Hasan Fawad, a former principal secretary to the prime minister, and Ahad Khan Cheema, LDA’s ex-director general, have already been arrested in the Ashiyana case and are in jail on judicial custody.
+Fawad Hasan Fawad, a former principal secretary to the prime minister, and Ahad Khan Cheema, LDA’s ex-director general, have already been arrested in the Ashiana case and are in jail on judicial custody.

 The bureau has recently launched another investigation against Shahbaz Sharif to look for his “illegal” assets.
 NAB initiated this inquiry on reports that Shahbaz possesses assets beyond his known sources of income.